-- 21. GOVT2049: International Political Economy - 22.
-HIST3710: Historical Research Capstone I - 23.
-HIST3721: Sovereignty in Historical Perspective 12 - 24.
-Foreign Language course - 25.
-Any one regional or national history elective, for example:

-HIST3022: Politics and Society in 20thCentury Cuba

-HIST3025: Banking in the Commonwealth Caribbean

-HIST3301: Origins and Development of Apartheid in South Africa

-HIST3411: Britain since 1945

-HIST3502: History of the Middle East
+- 19. GOVT2049: International Political Economy - 20.
+HIST3710: Historical Research Capstone I11 - 21.
+HIST3721: Sovereignty in Historical Perspective12 - 22.
+Foreign Language course - Any one regional or national history elective, for example: HIST3022: Politics and Society in 20thCentury Cuba HIST3025: Banking in the Commonwealth Caribbean HIST3301: Origins and Development of Apartheid in South Africa HIST3411: Britain since 1945 HIST3502: History of the Middle East

-26. GOVT3055: Theory and Practice of International Negotiations

-- 27. HIST3711: Historical Research Capstone II - 28.
-Foreign Language course - 29.
-Any one International relations course, for example:

-GOVT3050: Comparative Foreign Policy

-GOVT3051: International Law and Development

-GOVT3114: International Security Issues

-GOVT3056: Internship in International Relations

-30. Any one regional or national history elective, for example:

-HIST3022: Politics and Society in 20th Century Cuba
+- 24. GOVT3055: Theory and Practice of International Negotiations - 25.
+HIST3711: Historical Research Capstone II - 26.
+Foreign Language course - 27.
+Any one International relations course, for example: GOVT3050: Comparative Foreign Policy GOVT3051: International Law and Development GOVT3114: International Security Issues - GOVT3056: Internship in International Relations - Any one regional or national history elective, for example: HIST3022: Politics and Society in 20th Century Cuba

-HIST3025: Banking in the Commonwealth Caribbean

-HIST3301: Origins and Development of Apartheid in South Africa

-HIST3411: Britain since 1945

-HIST3502: History of the Middle East
+$^{10}\mbox{Year}$ 2 and 3 students are required to take foreign language courses in the same language as they selected in Year 1

+11Proposal to be submitted for approval.

-Proposal to be developed in AY 2021/2022
+12Proposal to be developed in AY 2021/2022